roelj/inklingreader/README.md

 Inkling SketchManager.
 Instead of integrating with proprietary programs, this program aims to be compatible with free software alternatives like Inkscape.

-Currently the program can convert a WPI file into an Inkscape SVG file.
+The program can:
+* Display WPI files
+* Export to Inkscape SVG (preserving layers), PDF and PNG

 Dependencies